Integration of carbon risk into our decision-making processes

 - Forecasted population growth, the increasing need for energy in developing economies and the aspiration for a better quality of life.
 As such, we see the global demand for energy increasing steadily.
 Much of this increase is expected to come from developing countries in Asia, the Middle East, Latin America and Africa.

-- We expect a continuation of the trend towards decoupling economic growth and carbon emissions as new technologies and renewable energy starts to fundamentally change the energy mix.
+- We believe decoupling of economic growth and carbon emissions is required to fundamentally change the energy mix.

 - National emissions reduction commitments made as part of the Paris Agreement will drive carbon pricing and complementary policy frameworks that are expected to accelerate energy efficiency and emissions reduction technology and incent broader scale adoption of alternative low-carbon energy.